My finances, my projects, my life

 Generating rental income

-Renting out a property can be a useful source of additional income, particularly if the property would sit idle during periods when you’re not using it.
-If you intend to let your property, first make sure this is permissible.
+Renting out a property can be a valuable source of additional income, particularly if the property would otherwise sit idle during periods when you’re not using it.
+If you do intend to let your property, first make sure this is permissible.

 Even if you are the full owner of a property, regulations may exist to prevent it being used it for seasonal rentals.
-At particular risk are top-end apartment blocks where other residents may not be keen about unknown parties using shared facilities.
+At particular risk are top-end apartment blocks where other residents may not be keen on unknown parties using shared facilities.

 Tax and authorisation